splitgraph/socrata-roulette/README.md

 ### This doesn't work in an incognito Chrome instance

 This is because the Splitgraph query embed is third-party (hosted on a different domain than `splitgraph.github.io`) and tries to use the browser's local storage to store the query text.
-Try a
+Try a non-incognito mode for now, or a different browser like Firefox.

 ### I get a Splitgraph sign-in screen instead?